 Statement by the Bangko Sentral NG Pilipinas:

-With these considerations, the Monetary Board believes that current monetary policy settings remain appropriate.
-At the same time, increased uncertainty over prospects for growth and monetary policy action in major advanced economies warrants prudence in policy settings.
+On balance, the assessment of recent new information continues to support keeping monetary policy settings unchanged.
 Going forward, the BSP will continue to monitor emerging price and output conditions to ensure price and financial stability conducive to sustained economic growth.